anyshake/homepage/docs/AnyShake Observer/installation.md

 ## Verify

-Each .zip file has a corresponding .dgst file, which contains MD5, SHA1, SHA2-256 and SHA2-512 digests of the corresponding .zip file.
+Each `.zip` file has a corresponding `.dgst` file, which contains its MD5, SHA1, SHA2-256 and SHA2-512 digests respectively.

 For example, if you downloaded the file `linux_amd64.zip`, the corresponding SHA digest file is `linux_amd64.zip.dgst`, you can verify the integrity of the downloaded file with the following command: